'Historic' New York area flash floods leave dozens dead | DW | 03.09.2021

 Incessant rains from the remnants of Hurricane Ida triggered flash floods that have killed scores in four northeastern states in the US.
 A state of emergency has been declared in New York and New Jersey.

-At least 41 people have died in four northeastern states in the US as flash flooding caused by torrential rains from Hurricane Ida wreaked havoc overnight into Thursday, officials said.
+At least 41 people have died in four northeastern US states as flash flooding caused by torrential rains from the remnants of Hurricane Ida wreaked havoc overnight into Thursday, officials said.

-Several people are said to have died in their basements during the "historic" weather catastrophe that officials blamed on climate change.
+Several people are reported to have died in their basements during the "historic" weather catastrophe that officials blamed on climate change.

 "We're all in this together.
 The nation is ready to help," said President Joe Biden, ahead of a trip Friday to the southern state of Louisiana, where Ida earlier caused massive destruction and left more than a million homes without power.